Sungai Batu: Ritual site

-Islamic, Buddhist and Hindu archaeology expert Prof Derek Kennet of University of Durham noted that Indian temple architecture could still be seen in the brick layers of the square platform.
-While it was “highly unusual” to see a Hindu temple on top of the round base of a Buddhist stupa, it was not impossible either.
+Islamic, Buddhist and Hindu archaeology expert Prof Derek Kennet of the Durham University noted that Indian temple architecture could still be seen in the brick layers of the square platform.
+While it was "highly unusual" to see a Hindu temple on top of the round base of a Buddhist stupa, it was not impossible either.

 Kennet described the wall contours on the square platform, containing ledges, overhangs and a circular bulge, as the unmistakable wall architecture of ancient Indian temples.

-Prof Dr Nasim Khan from Peshawar University, Pakistan, said the ritual site in Sungai Batu needed further excavations.
+Nasim Khan from University of Peshawar, Pakistan professor said that the ritual site in Sungai Batu required further excavations.

 Researchers also argue that before the advent of Islam in the 12th century in Kedah and Hindu-Buddhism in the 5th century, ritual sites in Sungai Batu were used for the practice of animism.
 This is because the circular structure found at the ritual site has the characteristics of animism for the worship at Mount Jerai which is located in the northern part of the area.

 Tourism

 The discovery of Sungai Batu has caused a significant reaction from the Malaysian public and government.
-Kedah Tourism and Heritage committee chairman Mohd Rawi Abdul Hamid said that the discovery of this site would cause the Kedah province to "become a magnet for the international tourism sector".
+Kedah Tourism and Heritage committee chairman Mohd Rawi Abdul Hamid said that the discovery of this site would cause Kedah to "become a magnet for the international tourism sector".
 The site also gained interest from the archaeological community.